vwkd/code-system/src/general/reference.md

-# Pointer
+# Reference

 ## Introduction

+- data type of location
-- data type whose value is memory address of another value ?? other value can be on stack or heap
+- value is location of another value, usually memory address
+- points to value
+- can think of a pointing finger, a physical address, a page number in a book, a hypherlink, etc.
 - can think of value of another value
-- can think of a pointing finger, a physical address, a page number in a book, a hypherlink, etc.
+- other value can be anything, can be on stack or heap
+- can dereference
+- allows more performance, doesn't copy memory
 - can have pointers to pointers
 - potential problems since underlying data can change underneath
+- also called pointer, sometimes means concrete implementation

 ## Dereferencing

-- follow the address in pointer to get other value
+- follow location to get to value
-?? extracts value that pointer points to
+- get value that points to
+?? follows the memory address in pointer to get to value

+## Resources